 Cohorts Who Took Advantage of Promotions

 A great tool that allows you to track your cohorts who have clicked on an affiliate link and purchased from is a point of sales card reader.
-This card reader stores customer data so that you can better track them and understand their behavior.
+This card reader stores customer data so that you can better track them and understand user behavior.

 For example, you could run a promotional campaign and group together those who clicked on your affiliate link and made a purchase from you.
 With your card reader, you can then monitor what they did next — how much they went on to spend — to compare their total revenue vs those who missed the promotional campaign.